Frequently Asked Questions

 4 .I have already tried to short sale and was unsuccessful.
 Can I try again and why would I be successful this time?

-- Agents who do not specialize in short sales do not know the nuances of getting a short sale complete.
+- Agents who do not specialize in short sales do not know the nuances of getting a short sale completed.
 Your previous agent may have been a great agent but that does not make them a great short sale agent.
 The industry average for completing short sales is less than 1 in 4.
 Our average is over %90.
+In addition the market is on the rise.
+What may have been an unattainable minimum amount your bank would take six months ago may be doable today.

 5. How long will a short sale take?